zinkem5/as3-manual/as3_manual.md

 ### POST to /mgmt/shared/appsvcs/declare

-Using a REST client, the following declaration can be applied using AS3.
-This is close to the simplest example of an AS3 declaration that can load balance to servers using LTM.
+Using a REST client such as Postman, the following declaration can be deployed in an HTTP POST body.
+This is a simple but functional example of an AS3 declaration to load balance traffic to a pool.

 More examples can be found in [AS3 Example Declarations](#as3-example-declarations).